 8. Diaper Rash

-Baking soda baths aren’t just for adults – baking soda is safe enough for babies’ skin, too.
-Adding a few teaspoons to a baby’s bath can help soothe and heal their sensitive skin from diaper rash – totally naturally.
+Baking soda baths aren’t just for adults—they are safe enough for babies’ skin, too.
+Adding a few teaspoons to a baby’s bath can help soothe and heal their sensitive skin from diaper rash—totally naturally [source].

-Dry brush your skin before bath, vigorously (but not abrasively) brushing in upward motions to prepare skin.
-Pour the baking soda mixture in your bath while running warm water and enjoy a nice soak!
+Dry brush your skin before the bath, vigorously (but not abrasively) brushing in upward motions to prepare skin.
+Pour the baking soda mixture into your bath while running warm water, and enjoy a nice soak!